...

 Forms of Women Discrimination in the Workplace

-Historically, in most countries, women have never been welcomed into the workforce with open arms since they were thought to belong at home, raising their children.
+Historically, in most countries, stereotypes against women in the workplace always persisted as they were thought to belong at home, raising their children.
 But women are strong enough to defy societal expectations where they feel the situation warrants.

 State sanctions in the form of laws make it extremely difficult for women to get employed.
 Some national legislations do nothing to punish and deter women discrimination in the workplace.
 Others instead promote patriarchy and sexism, directly or consequentially.